 Client: You mean I have to take his word for it that he hasn’t been ineffective?

 Judge: How dare you question your lawyer’s competence!
 Mr. Layback is a seasoned, experienced attorney who’s been coming before me for years and is deeply mindful of the importance of clearing my calendar.
+Plus, we play golf together.
 The reason he can tell you he’s not ineffective is that he isn’t ineffective.
 It’s only if he were ineffective that he would have to tell you he’s ineffective.

 Judge: That’s exactly why you need to rely on Mr. Layback’s legal advice!
 As an ignorant layperson, you can’t possibly be expected to understand the law.